Apply for a taxi driver’s licence

 Get a medical examination

 You need to book a medical examination with your GP.
 A fee will be payable for this examination which would be paid directly to the doctor’s surgery.
+If your GP surgery does not do Group 2 medicals, you can go to any other doctor registered with the GMC provided they have access to your full medical records at the time of the medical.

 Before going to the medical examination, you will need to print out the medical examination report form and take it with you to your appointment.
 You will then need to ask the doctor to complete it for you.
 Before leaving the appointment, please check the doctor has completed the entire form, including the front sheet.
 We often reject medicals due to them being incomplete.